 …those that were discontinued more than five and less than seven years ago.
 Apple has discontinued hardware service for vintage products with the following exception:

--Owners of vintage Macintosh products may obtain service and parts from Apple service providers within the state of California, United States.
+-Products purchased in the state of California, United States, as required by statute. -Owners of vintage Macintosh products may obtain service and parts from Apple service providers within the state of California, United States.

 -Owners of vintage iPod products in the state of California may obtain service from Apple Retail Stores or by contacting AppleCare at 1-800-APL-CARE.